opalmedapps/docs/docs/integration/index.md

 In general the expectation for all Opal API is that payloads and responses are transmitted in JSON format, with a few exceptions.

-* As an experimental feature, the pharmacy data endpoint within the Opal-backend (`/api/patients/${uuid}/pharmacy`) was created with a built-in HL7 parsing class.
-The accepted data format is `application/hl7v2+er7`.
-If the need arises, this HL7 parsing could be extended to other endpoints in the future for data types that are typically transmitted in HL7.
+* As an experimental feature, the pharmacy data endpoint within the Opal-backend (`/api/patients/${uuid}/pharmacy`) was created with a built-in HL7 parsing class, the accepted data format is `application/hl7v2+er7`.
 * In the `Requirements for Hospital Endpoints` section (see below), the sending of patient measurement pdfs from the wait room management system is expected to be sent with XML data containing a string endoing of the measurement pdf.

 ## OpenAPI Schemas for Opal Source Data